QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     typeof(B)

-The wrappers, such as ``LinearMap`` wrappers make this composition possible by keeping of the composition graph of the expression (i.e. ``LinearCombination``), and implementing the left-multiply recursively using the rules of linearity.
+The wrappers, such as ``LinearMap`` wrappers, make this composition possible by keeping the composition graph of the expression (i.e., ``LinearCombination``) and implementing the left-multiply recursively using the rules of linearity.

-Another example is to solve the :math:`\rho v = r + Q v` equation for :math:`v` with composition of matrix-free methods for :math:`L` rather than as creating the full :math:`A = \rho - Q` operator, which we implemented as ``A_mul``
+Another example is to solve the :math:`\rho v = r + Q v` equation for :math:`v` with composition of matrix-free methods for :math:`L` rather than by creating the full :math:`A = \rho - Q` operator, which we implemented as ``A_mul``

 .. code-block:: julia